Nikon D300 vs Panasonic G85

 Studio photographers will appreciate that the Nikon D300 (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D300 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the D300 and the G85 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D300 and G85 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D300 and the Panasonic G85?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.